ShadXo/vps/README.md

 https://discord.gg/sbgdcdv

-If you would like to make a donation to Phore's ongoing development, you can send Phore to the core team at this address: PDjGJMDzvJnvbxxgR1bgPm77fFLxn3KAg8
+If you would like to make a donation to Phore's ongoing development, you can send Phore to the core team at this address: PDjGJMDzvJnvbxxgR1bgPm77fFLxn3KAg8 Donate to me BTC: 3BRcnKnyrB6fa5zJ23b8hyTFPm5ehSYyek